 Pancreatic cancer has one of the highest mortality rates of all cancers.
 It accounts for approximately 2% of all newly diagnosed cancers in the United States each year but 5% of all cancer deaths.
 Pancreatic cancer is often called a “silent killer” because its symptoms are usually not recognizable until it has advanced and spread outside the pancreas.
 As a result the majority of pancreatic cancers are not diagnosed until they have reached advanced stages and are considered incurable.

-Researchers from the Weill Cornell Medical College used data from the Surveillance, Epidemiology, and End Results (SEER) registry database to perform a retrospective analysis on patients who had surgically resected (removed) pancreatic cancer between 1994 and 2003.
-The researchers compared the overall survival rates among patients who received neoadjuvant radiation, adjuvant radiation, or no radiation.
-Patients who received neoadjuvant radiation survived 23 months, compared with 12 months for patients who did not receive radiation and 17 months for those who received adjuvant radiation (following surgery).
+Researchers from the Weill Cornell Medical College compared overall survival rates among patients who received neoadjuvant radiation, adjuvant radiation, or no radiation and found those who received neoadjuvant radiation survived 23 months, compared with 12 months for patients who did not receive radiation and 17 months for those who received adjuvant radiation (following surgery).

 According to a study published in the Annals of Surgical Oncology, neoadjuvant chemotherapy and radiation may allow for more complete removal of early-stage pancreatic cancer.
 Researchers from the Dartmouth-Hitchcock Medical Center evaluated extensive neoadjuvant therapy in patients with stages I-III pancreatic cancer.
 This trial included 24 patients who were initially treated with a combination of Taxotere/Gemzar, which was followed by radiation plus Gemzar.
 No patients experienced a progression of disease at or near the site of origin following treatment.

 - 50% of patients had an anticancer response.

 - 17 patients were able to undergo the surgical removal of their cancer.